oracle/terraform-provider-oci/website/docs/d/tenantmanagercontrolplane_sender_invitations.html.markdown

 * `display_name` - A user-created name to describe the invitation.
 Avoid entering confidential information.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - OCID of the sender invitation.
+* `invitation_features` - List of features that the invitation is being sent for.
+Each feature would create one link, of that type.
+	* `name` - Name of the feature.
+	* `recipient_invitation_id` - recipientInvitationId for this feature.
+	* `status` - Status of the sender invitation.
 * `recipient_email_address` - Email address of the recipient.
 * `recipient_invitation_id` - OCID of the corresponding recipient invitation.
 * `recipient_tenancy_id` - OCID of the recipient tenancy.